“Want to be a revolutionary? Rip up paving slabs, plant gardens & cover your roof in solar panels.”

 Started in 2011 by a group of volunteers, Repowering sees that communities engage with energy to reduce CO2 emissions, by generating decentralised low-carbon energy.
 Working in partnership with local councils, the private sector and community groups, it delivers local solutions to local energy problems with solar PV arrays on estates in inner-city areas like Hackney and Brixton.
-Now he’s turning his attention to tidal power from the River Thames and a city-wide network of Energy Garden, and the world’s first blockchain energy application on a national grid, the Verv 2.0 platform,
+Now he’s turning his attention to Clean Marine (creating tidal power from the River Thames), a city-wide network of Energy Garden, and the world’s first blockchain energy application on a national grid, the Verv 2.0 platform,

 Collective consciousness is truly powerful.
 When I began to work with people and communities and cities, a lot of the ideas I had originally conceived went out the window – because the collective is so much more effective in addressing problems.